 - 1. All grant awards which have been approved in accordance with these Guidelines and authorized by the Legislature shall be formalized through a Grant Award Agreement by which the Grantee enters into a contract with the State of Florida for the transparent management of grant funds.
 The Grant Award Agreement is specific to the type of project being assisted. - 2.
 For all funded Projects, any changes to the Scope of Work and Project Budget submitted with the application must be reviewed and approved by the Division prior to execution of a Grant Award Agreement. - 3.
-Project work may not be initiated prior to the Effective Date of the Grant Award Agreement, unless: - a) The Division may authorize initiation of project work prior to the Effective Date of the Grant Award Agreement if damage to, or loss of the historical or archaeological resources that are the subject of the proposed project would likely otherwise occur.
+Project work may not be initiated prior to the Effective Date of the Grant Award Agreement, unless: - a) The Division may authorize initiation of project work prior to the Effective Date of the Grant Award Agreement if damage to, or loss of the property would likely otherwise occur.
 Such authorization must be secured prior to the initiation of work and shall apply only to work to be undertaken during the period after legislative appropriation for funding is made. - i.
-The Grantee must request such authorization in writing and must document the imminent threat to the resource by submission of a letter or report from a licensed architect, structural engineer, specialty engineer, or geomorphologist, as applicable, clearly describing the conditions constituting the threat. - ii.
+The Grantee must request such authorization in writing and must document the imminent threat to the property by submission of a letter or report from a licensed architect, structural engineer, specialty engineer, or geomorphologist, as applicable, clearly describing the conditions constituting the threat. - ii.
 The Division shall review the documentation provided by the Grantee and make a determination regarding justification for requested authorization.
+The written determination of the Division shall be final.
+Any authorization granted for work initiated prior to the Effective Date of the Grant Award Agreement shall apply only to that work addressing the conditions contributing to the identified threat to the property.
+All proposed corrective measures shall meet applicable Preservation Standards.

-The written determination of the Division shall be final. - b) Division authorization for initiation of project work prior to the Effective Date of the Grant Award Agreement shall impose no liability on the Division if anticipated grant funds are not appropriated by the Legislature.
+- b) Division authorization for initiation of project work prior to the Effective Date of the Grant Award Agreement shall impose no liability on the Division if anticipated grant funds are not appropriated by the Legislature.
 All such work shall be undertaken solely at the Applicant Organization's risk. - c) Division authorization does not entail disbursement of any payment prior to the Effective Date of the Grant Award Agreement.
-Grantee shall use matching funds to carry out approved work prior to the Effective Date. - 4.
-Grant Encumbrance Period and Expenditure Period: - a) Encumbrance Period for Projects Requiring Contractual Services: - i.
-During the encumbrance period, but not later than the end date of the encumbrance period as outlined in the Grant Award Agreement, the Grantee shall execute all required contracts for all

-- or part of the work to be accomplished with grant funds.
+Grantee shall use matching funds to carry out approved work prior to the Effective Date.

+4. Grant Encumbrance Period and Expenditure Period:

+- a) Encumbrance Period for Projects Requiring Contractual Services: - i.
+During the encumbrance period, but not later than the end date of the encumbrance period as outlined in the Grant Award Agreement, the Grantee shall execute all required contracts for all or part of the work to be accomplished with grant funds.
 Projects for which no encumbrance is accomplished by the established deadline may be cancelled by the Division and the grant funds may be reallocated in accordance with these Guidelines. - ii.
-Exception: The encumbrance period for a Small Matching Grant project can be extended by written approval of the Division if requested in writing as indicated below and if the Grantee demonstrates to the satisfaction of the Division that partial encumbrance of grant funding and the required match by binding contract(s) is achievable by the end of the requested extended encumbrance period.
+Exception: The encumbrance period for a Special Category Grant project can be extended by written approval of the Division if requested in writing as indicated below and if the Grantee demonstrates to the satisfaction of the Division that partial encumbrance of grant funding and the required match by binding contract(s) is achievable by the end of the requested extended encumbrance period.
 The Grantee's written request for extension of the encumbrance deadline must be submitted to the Division as outlined in the Grant Award Agreement. - iii.
 For projects not involving contract services, but to be conducted by Grantee's internal staff, the Grantee and the Division shall consult on a case-by-case basis to develop an acceptable encumbrance schedule.